 2 | Building the Energy Model

-Once the promising potential is determined we can start on the certification process with an actual energy study.
+Once the promising potential is determined we can start the certification process with an actual energy study.
 Pulling from facility data, our models try to determine the reduction of the energy and power costs by comparing them to baseline buildings.

 3 | Certification

 After determining savings, site visits follow to ensure that the models were built with accurate information.
-Once confirmed, the building is will be certified.
+Once confirmed, the building will be certified.